graphql/graphql-spec/spec/Section 3 -- Type System.md

 ### Interface Extensions

 InterfaceTypeExtension :
-  - extend interface Name Directives[Const]?
+  - extend interface Name ImplementsInterfaces?
+Directives[Const]?
 FieldsDefinition
-  - extend interface Name Directives[Const]
+  - extend interface Name ImplementsInterfaces?
+Directives[Const]
+  - extend interface Name ImplementsInterfaces

 Interface type extensions are used to represent an interface which has been extended from some original interface.
 For example, this might be used to